 Any fly pattern can be used with your tenkara fly fishing rod, including dries, nymphs, streamers, terrestrials, etc., but tenkara traditionalists focus less on hatch/insect visual imitation and more on fly movement and presentation.
 That’s why a simply hackle-forward fly patterned called the Sakasa Kebari is often the go-to tenkara fly pattern.
 It doesn’t resemble any particular insect but, with the hackle facing towards the hook’s eye, under water it pulses and is an effective attractor.
 When dressed with a bit of floatant, the Sakasa Kebari can be made to skitter across the surface of the water and offer dry action, making it a very versatile, non-specific fly pattern.
 Our Sakasa Kebari flies are pre-packaged in a re-usable small plastic box, ideal for the chest or back pocket for the true minimalist.
-Sizes 8 and 10.
+Sizes 8, 10, 12 and 14.
 Colors: Black Green Yellow.
 1 dozen mixed per package.